Call 101 or, in an emergency, 999.

 We meet this duty through a range of actions and activities promoting equality with the OPCCN, Norfolk Constabulary and our commissioned services.

-We have also recently enhanced our Equality Impact Assessment procedure which will enable us to be more transparent with how we are ensuring we meet the duty.
-You can find our published completed Equality Impact Assessments below, along with our Equality Impact Assessment Policy.
+We enhanced our Equality Impact Assessment procedure, which enables us to be more transparent with how we are ensuring we meet the duty.
+To find out more, you can view our Equality Impact Assessment Policy here.
+You can find our published completed Equality Impact Assessments below.

 The Office of the Police and Crime Commissioner updates progress on its equality objectives every year in its annual report.